matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

 ### User Experience Issues

-Using user-given names and forgetting that the user has configured them could lead into the bad UX that users think their client stopped working correctly, as a new name of the room or user is not displayed correctly.
+Using user-given attributes forgetting that the user has configured them could lead into the bad UX that users think their client stopped working correctly, as a new attribute of the room is not updated correctly.
-This may be mitigated by clients by informing users about that the name is custom, either by:
+This may be mitigated by clients by informing users about that the attribute is custom, either by:

-- displaying user-given names in a custom font, style (e.g. **bold** or *italics*) or color
+- displaying user-given attributes in a custom style (e.g. **bold** or *italics*), border or color,
-- displaying the global name aside in brackets ("USER_GIVEN_NAME (GLOBAL_NAME)", e.g. "Sweatheart (Erika Musterfrau)")
+- displaying the global attribute aside ("USER_GIVEN_NAME (GLOBAL_NAME)", e.g. "Support Group: Gaming (Gaming Buddies)"),
-  - this may only happen when reading messages of the room
-- displaying the global name when hovering with the cursor over the user-given name
+- displaying the global attribute when hovering with the cursor over the user-given attribute,
+- or by another, similar approach.

-Clients may choose how they want to display and annotate user-given name and global name by implementing none or any or some or all points from above as they see fit.
+Clients may choose how they want to display and annotate user-given attributes and global attributes by implementing none or any or some or all points from above as they see fit.
-However, the user-given name shall be displayed as the primary name (e.g. displaying as "**GLOBAL_NAME** (USER_GIVEN_NAME)" or displaying the user-given name with less contrast than the global name shall be prohibited, see [Alternatives](#alternatives) for reasoning).

-The same problem should not occur in the same way to the user-given descriptions as they shall expand the global description instead of replacing it.
-However, clients should still display them either separated and labeled or at least in way so users can separate them from one and another easily.

 ## Alternatives

-User-given names and descriptions set for others users only may be stored into the general account data.
-This would circumvent the problem with [non-unique DM rooms](#non-unique-dm-room) particular for this MSC.
-However, clients may still need to solve this problem for other implementations, so no complexity would be saved in the end.
-It instead places them near other configurations like client-dependent (not room-dependent) configuration options, and the user-given names and description may be lost when another user changes its Matrix ID and it also lets the implementation for rooms and users differ more.

-Conceptually, the user-given name could also be displayed as a secondary attribute alongside the global name ("GLOBAL_NAME (USER_GIVEN_NAME)", e.g. "Erika Musterfrau (Sweatheart)").
+Conceptually, the user-given attribute could also be displayed as a secondary attribute alongside the global attribute ("GLOBAL_NAME (USER_GIVEN_NAME)", e.g. "Gaming Buddies (Support Group: Gaming)").
 This could prevent some [UX issues](#user-experience-issues), however this prevents users to customize their experience in certain ways (e.g. when they don't want to read the global name).
 With this implementation, a user is still able to display (parts of) the global name as they like by adding it to the user-given name theirselves.
 It only would not be updated automatically.
+Clients which do not want to agree may implement both approaches and make the configurable to the user as stated above in [User Experience](#user-experience).

 ## Security considerations